GDP per capita in Greece

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||1.18||-0.32 %||Oct 16|

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial production expanded a working-day-adjusted 1.6% in June compared to the same month of last year, which was significantly below May’s revised 6.3% growth (previously reported: +5.4% year-on-year).
+Industrial production expanded a working-day-adjusted 1.7% in July compared to the same month of last year, which was a notch below June’s revised 1.8% growth (previously reported: +1.6% year-on-year).

-The number of unemployed fell by 12,900 in April, according to the Hellenic Statistical Authority (EL.STAT.).
+The number of unemployed fell by 13,900 in June compared with a decrease of 8,000 in May, according to the Hellenic Statistical Authority (EL.STAT).

 The number of unemployed fell by 12,700 in July compared with a decrease of 14,200 in June, according to the Hellenic Statistical Authority (EL.STAT).

 The IHS Markit manufacturing Purchasing Managers’ Index (PMI) climbed in August, suggesting the fastest rate of growth in the manufacturing sector in nine years.